 Students are timetabled by their own school for 5 periods a week for the online course.
 Students spend 4 of the 5 lessons working independently or collaboratively online with other students.
 Students and the teacher come together for 1 period per week via Microsoft Teams.
-VISN teachers are available daily to answer questions, provide feedback, monitor progress and provide assistance.
+VISN teachers are available daily to answer questions, provide feedback, monitor progress, and provide assistance.

-Year 11 2021 (ATAR) Year 11 2021 (General/VET)
+Year 11 2023 (ATAR) Year 11 2023 (General/VET)

-Religion and Life

-Accounting and Finance

-Biology Certificate III Business

-Certificate II Workplace Skills
+Religion and Life Certificate II Workplace Skills

-Curtin UniReady (Endorsed Program)
+Accounting and Finance Curtin UniReady (Endorsed Program)

+Biology

+Design (Graphic Design)

 Earth and Environmental Science

 Economics

-Geography

-Design (Graphic Design)
+English as a Second Language

 Health Studies

 Human Biology

+Italian (Second Language)

 Maths Specialist

 Modern History

-Italian (Second Language)

 Politics & Law

 Psychology

-Please refer to the ViSN handbook at https://leadinglights.cewa.edu.au/visn/ Many of these courses are also offered by the College in this Handbook.
-If it is not possible for the College to run a course, students will be offered enrolment in their chosen course through ViSN.
+Please refer to the ViSN handbook in the SEQTA Welcome page for more details.

+Many of these courses are also offered by the College in this Handbook.
+If it is not possible for the College to run a course, students will be offered the opportunity to enrol in their chosen course through ViSN.
 (See ViSN Link)